bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 #### Gwaine

-Gwain emptied his pint, and started to swing his hips as Kathy winked at him in the middle of a love song.
+Gwaine emptied his pint, and started to swing his hips as Kathy winked at him in the middle of a love song.
 To be fair, it was likely that everybody thought she was winking directly at them.
 She could make everybody in the room think that they were the subject of the song.

 &ldquo;Love Love me do.
 You know I love you!
 I&rsquo;ll always be true.
 So pleeeeeeeeease love me too!&rdquo;